Adding Life Skills to Your Homeschool CurriculumSeptember 29, 2023

 Some additional daily skills include:

-- Keeping things organized: This can start with organizing the classroom and their bedroom.
+- Organize Things: This can start with organizing the classroom and their bedroom.
 It’s amazing how much space you can find once you organize something like a closet!

 - Time management: Let your children help set the school schedule and have them stick to the time structure.